heremaps/gluecodium/docs/lime_idl.md

 ### File-level declarations

-There are three kinds of file-level declarations: package, import or element declaration.
+There are three kinds of file-level declarations: package, import, and element declaration.
 The following element types can be placed at the top level: `class`, `interface`, `struct`, `enum`, `exception`, `typealias`, `lambda`.
 All other declarations can only be placed as child elements to some other element.